25 October 2020

 01- Vegetarian Food Inside Wembley Stadium

-It is not clear how these menu items could cater for vegetarians or vegans for that matter.
-One might imagine vegetarians having to buy meals and then remove the parts they cannot eat.
+It is not clear how these menu items could cater for vegetarians or vegans, for that matter.
+One might imagine vegetarians having to buy meals and then removing the parts they unable to eat.

 Another important factor for people is knowing if any vegetarian options get cooked with or alongside meat options.
-It’s factors like these that matter to people, willing to exercise their life choices.
+It’s factors like these that matter to people. , willing to live their lives on their terms.

 02- Gluten-Free Meals Inside the Stadium